Dead4ever07/RC/proj2/Joana_Louro_Luis_Santos_Lab2_Report.md

 ## Experience 5 - DNS

 ### How to configure the DNS service in a host?
-### What packets are exchanged by DNS and what information is transported
+### What packets are exchanged by DNS and what information is transported?

 ## Experience 6 - TCP connections